bachtsui/command-line-mystery/solution.md

 grep -r "string" *
 searches for a string in the every file in the current directory

+grep -A number "string"
+prints out "number" lines after you find the string you're looking for

 head
 Uses to read the first 10 lines in a file by default put them in the terminal